 The train went on up the track out of sight, around one of the hills of burnt timber.

 In the morning we had a big breakfast and drove to Big Sur Station to meet the Pine Ridge Trail, which cuts 23 miles into the Ventana Wilderness, part of the Los Padres National Forest.

 The trail begins in a dark and loamy redwood forest.
-Sunbeams dart between chinks in the woods lighting carpets of bright green clover.
+Sunbeams dart between chinks in the woods, lighting carpets of bright green clover.
 Banana Slugs add bursts of yellow onto the dark palate of the trees.
 The trail is relatively flat and stays near the river before climbing above the canopy onto a steep golden ridge, speckled with wildflowers of every color.
 The steepness is shocking and takes its toll on the shadeless ridge.
-A thousand feet above the river we could see ocean behind, the canyon ahead and the rugged face of the Double Cone Peak, a severe mountain with twin summits spiking like tines from the top.
+A thousand feet above the river we could see ocean behind, the canyon ahead and the rugged face of the Double Cone Peak, a severe mountain with twin summits spiking like horns from the top.
 Ventana means window in Spanish and it is believed that these twin cones were once connected by a rock bridge, giving it the appearance of a window.

 The road ran on, dipping occasionally, but always climbing.
 Nick went on up.
 Finally the road, after going parallel to the burnt hill, reached the top.